 The Company's investor relations program is designed to promote understanding amongst shareholders and other stakeholders of the Group's businesses, governance framework, financial and operational performance, and outlook.
-The investor relations team is responsible for gauging and understanding shareholder feedback, and receiving comments and questions at investment briefings and strategy days.
+The investor relations team is responsible for monitoring shareholder feedback and receiving comments and questions at investment briefings and strategy days.

 Throughout the financial year, the investor relations team interacts with institutional investors, private investors, analysts, proxy advisers and the financial media.
-Investor days take place on a regular basis and roadshows are held following the release of the Half Year results and End of Year results which the investor relations team, the d) Electronic Communications

-CEO, the Chairman and some of the Non-executive Directors attend.
-Feedback from shareholders is regularly reported to the Board.
+An investor tour took place on 29 November 2017 at various country grain storage sites in southern New South Wales.
+Roadshows attended by the CEO, Chairman, some of the Non-executive Directors and the investor relations team are held following the release of the Half Year results and End of Year results.
+Feedback from shareholders is reported regularly to the Board.

-The Investor section on the company's website can be found at http://www.graincorp.com.au/investors-and-media/investor-information/index.htm.
-This section provides an overview of the business, share price information, analyst coverage, corporate governance and dates for upcoming investor presentations and events.
+The Investor section on the Company's website provides an overview of the business, share price information, analyst coverage, corporate governance and dates for upcoming investor presentations and events.